-For the very serious foodie the Airds Hotel beckons, just a few minutes up the road (ph 01631 730 535).
-It has been in the Good Food Guide for 30 years, just one of five restaurants to achieve that.
+For the very serious foodie the Airds Hotel beckons, just a few minutes up the road (ph 01631 730 236).
+It has been in the Good Food Guide for more than 30 years, just one of five restaurants to achieve that.
 Here you can get one of the best meals in Scotland, and they don't mind too much if you are a wee bit scruffy off a boat (no ties are needed thankfully).
 But maybe the food is a better experience if you stay at the hotel, the effect is rather spoiled by a wet row back to the boat in a strong south westerly wind.
 Then, in 2014, a Michelin star!

 Just across the road from Airds you will find the very pretty top section of the old Sgeir Bhuidhe lighthouse (yes, another Stevenson).
 In 2002 the original lighthouse was replaced by one of those ugly modern low-maintenance eco-friendly solar-powered boxes designed by someone with no aesthetic sense whatsoever.
 Indeed, the proposed change was so resented by the local community that one day they woke up to find their dear old lighthouse had been repainted to look like Mr Blobby, a well known TV cartoon character of the time.
 Needless to say the Northern Lighthouse Board was not amused.